alexfernandez/alexfernandez.github.io/2026/avis-lxxx.md

 so we will have 0.95 of the lift: at 30 °C it's only 8.65 kg.
 But this is just the average!
-Poor weather also brings with itself low pressures, and therefore reduced air density.
+Poor weather also brings down atmospheric pressures, and therefore reduced air density.
-We don't have a lot of weight to spare now.
+We don't have a lot of weight to spare now, do we?

 The last factor is hydrogen loss: even at 1% per week, after 80 days there will be 12% less gas,